 Child support is money paid by one parent to the other for the support of the children.
 The amount of child support to be paid depends on the incomes of the parties, the number of children, and the parenting arrangements in place.
-The Federal Child Support Guidelines set the law for the amounts of child support to be paid in any given situation.
+The Federal Child Support Guidelines set the child support laws for the amounts of child support to be paid in any given situation.

 If one of the parents is self-employed or receives their income through corporate dividends or shares, the calculation of child support can be more complicated.
 This is because business expenses can be used to artificially reduce income and dividends and shares may not accurately reflect employment compensation.
 Moreover, if one of the parents lives in another country where they are not taxed at the same rate that they would be in Canada, child support can be increased to reflect this reduced tax.
 In all of these situations, the income in a parent’s tax return may not accurately reflect the income that should be available for child support.